Renddslow/mattmcelwee.com/content/definitions/megavangelical.md

 ---!markdown

+Something I have noticed is a shift in the nature of a particular type of church within the broader Evangelical movement.
+This type of church is difficult to define, and terms that have been used to define it are many times used as pejoratives.
+Further, some terms overlap and other terms describe some churches but not most churches within this subset of Evangelicalism.

+The church that I am thinking about might have at one time been described as having a "church growth" mindset.
+Perhaps it would be called "seeker-sensitive" or "experiential."
+It might be classified under the banner of neo-charismatic, with strong Baptist overtones.

+In simple terms, I'm thinking of megachurches, or churches that act like they are (or will soon become) a megachurch.

+The challenge with these churches in general is that they largely defy definition.
 Evangelicalism is a difficult enough word to define.
 [Since the 2016 presidential election](https://www.washingtonpost.com/news/acts-of-faith/wp/2016/11/09/exit-polls-show-white-evangelicals-voted-overwhelmingly-for-donald-trump/), the public imagination around evangelicalism is largely associated with a voting block.

 But within studies of church trends, Evangelicalism occupies a unique space within the church.
 Evangelicalism transcends denominational boundaries, even in places where important elements of doctrinal belief are not shared.
-Consider for instance the Presbyterian Church in America (PCA) which holds a few of infant baptism under the classical doctrine of [covenant theology](!W).
+Consider for instance the Presbyterian Church in America (PCA) which holds a view of infant baptism under the classical doctrine of [covenant theology](!W).
 Meanwhile, the Southern Baptist Church (SBC) is an inheritor of the anabaptists, believing that only adult (or believer's) baptism is licit.
 Yet both would be defined and (importantly) self-identify as Evangelical.

 Within the big tent[^big-tent] of Evangelicalism, you will find complimentarians and egalitarians, paedobaptists and believers baptists, charismatics and cessationists, Calvinists and Arminians.

 But further within the big tent of Evangelicalism, in a phenomenon that further cuts across theological and denominational divides is a movement of megachurches.[^white-megachurch] The association of megachurches as an Evangelical phenomenon is not new.
 However, what I have observed is the ways in which the megachurch movement has impacted a wide-variety of Evangelical churches in their ecclesiologies and strategies to the point where though they could not be defined as a megachurch on the basis of their size, they think and act like megachurches do.

-I will define this term as "megavangelical."
+I will define these churches as "megavangelical."
 In this essay I will seek to clearly define what I see as a subset of a variety of movements and attempt to discover a space and phenomenon which defines a growing church movement.

+To do this, I will begin by defining the term Evangangelicalism as it is used within the movement by its dominant internal voices.
+I will then seek to define the megachurch movement, especially as far as what constitutes a megachurch and what are shared characteristics among them.

 ## Evangelicalism Defined